skip to content

 Operation

-The NAT service translates the UDN-wide private source IP address into a public IP address just before it exits the UDN onto Janet (and the internet).
-When replies return from the remote host the destination address will be translated back to the private address, using the reverse of the mapping set up for the outbound portion of the traffic.
-As the number of public IP addresses available to the NAT is much smaller than the number of private IP addresses to be translated, the TCP and UDP port numbers are also translated.
-This allows a single public IP address to be used by multiple internal hosts with private IP addresses.
+The NAT service translates a UDN-local (formerly UDN-wide private) source IP address into a global IP address just before it exits the UDN onto Janet (and the internet).
+When replies return from the remote host, the destination address will be translated back to the UDN-local address, using the reverse of that set up for the outbound portion of the traffic.
+As the number of global IP addresses available to the NAT is much smaller than the number of local IP addresses to be translated, the TCP and UDP port numbers are also translated.
+This allows a single global IP address to be used by multiple internal hosts with local IP addresses.

 Traffic flow